martinmassicotte/gwt-interview/readme.txt

 Nightingale Interview simple App.

-To launch the application you only need to launch the hello command from the 'Play' menu of Eclipse.
-If the application is running you need to stop it before you can relauch it.
-Check for the

-In this app you have multiple tasks
+Build Path setup
+The project will be looking for GWT SDK.
+Would need to make sure that Eclipse can find the required jar (gwt-user and gwt-dev) to be able to launch the project from Eclipse.

+ ==== Tasks ====

- - Hello.java -
+ - in Hello.java -

 *) Change the color of the Send button by adding the CSS class red.